 The Vermont Statutes Online

-(a) A local Board of Health may make and enforce rules and regulations in such town or city relating to the prevention, removal, or destruction of public health hazards and the mitigation of public health risks, provided that such rules and regulations have been approved by the Commissioner.
-Such rules and regulations shall be posted and published in the same manner that ordinances of the municipality are required to be posted and published.
+(a) A local board of health may make and enforce rules in such town or city relating to the prevention, removal, or destruction of public health hazards and the mitigation of public health risks, provided that such rules have been approved by the Commissioner.
+Such rules shall be posted and published in the same manner that ordinances of the municipality are required to be posted and published.

 (1) prevent surfacing of sewage and the creation of a health hazard; or